-Music blog Live Jazz Lounge, launched January 2012, already has over 35 posts featuring unreleased live jazz concerts anywhere from Buenos Aires to New York to Stockholm to London, with entries from the 1970s to the present.
-At the time of this writing, over 4,500 visitors have so far been on the site.
+Music blog Live Jazz Lounge, launched January 2012, has posts featuring unreleased live jazz concerts anywhere from Buenos Aires to New York to Stockholm to London, with entries from the 1970s to the present.
 In addition to concert info, the site provides links to purchase albums related to the featured concerts, and the site’s header features all original photographs from live jazz concerts.

 The web would sometimes seem to be infinite.
 Looking for something else, I recently stumbled upon the You Are What You Hear blog site.
 Dedicated to unreleased live jazz recordings, it contains thousands of mp3 files with previously unheard-of jewels from all corners of the jazz musical spectrum.
 Remarkably, the last entry in the site was made two years ago.
 But everything is still there: a time capsule carrying a treasure trove of music, floating in cyberspace.